Behind The Scenes: Cardi B Gives An In-Depth Look At The Making Of “WAP” [Video]

 Cardi went through hours of dance rehearsals to prepare for the video.
 The only thing in the video she couldn’t prepare for was performing with 120-plus pounds snakes.
 Belcalis took the reptiles fairly well, but Meg needed a little Dusseé before she could have the snakes all up on her.

+Cardi mentioned last month that she would be joining OnlyFans to give fans a more in-depth look into the creative process behind the video and to share some juicy details about her crazy life too.

 The best part of the video, by far, is seeing the sets come together and all the manpower it took to complete the task.
-Checkout the entire BTS video below.
+Check out the entire BTS video below.

 Comments